kabbo109/js-password-strength-checker/README.md

-# js-password-strength-checker
+# JS Password Strength Checker

-Password strength checker using JavaScript
+A simple password strength checker built using JavaScript.

+This project demonstrates input validation and conditional logic.